deadbaed/blog/_posts/2018-03-13-zsh-vim-autocomplete-error.md

-# zsh vim autocomplete error
+---
+layout: post
+title:  "error on zsh when using vim and autocomplete"
+date:   2018-03-13
+---

 # error on zsh when using vim and autocomplete